Campus Speed Cook Challenge

 Spectators are welcome and encouraged to the competition.
 This year's viewing has been vastly improved to allow support and visitors to watch the live cooking stations.

-For those arriving on the Sunday evening there is refrigerated storage available.
-Details will be provided.
+For those arriving on the Monday, there is refrigerated storage available.

 The winners and runners up will be required to participate in publicity arising from this competition, including but not restricted to, product endorsement and photo shoots.
 By entering the competition, all entrants will be deemed to have accepted and be bound by the rules and consent to the transfer of their personal data to the promoter for the purposes of the administration of the competition, and any other purposes to which the entrant has consented.
 All entry instructions form part of the rules.